 Joint Board Renewal Application Now Available

-To timely renew your enrollment, you must have completed your continuing education requirements by December 31, 2016, and must submit your completed Form 5434-A (Application for Renewal of Enrollment) and $250 renewal fee on or before Wednesday, March 1, 2017.
-Before completing and submitting Form 5434-A, make sure you have reviewed the requirements for renewal set forth at section 901.11 of the Joint Board regulations.
+To timely renew your enrollment, you must complete your continuing professional education (CPE) requirements by December 31, 2019 and submit your completed Form 5434-A, Application for Renewal of Enrollment and $250 renewal fee by Monday, March 2, 2020.
+Before completing and submitting your Form 5434-A, make sure you review the requirements for renewal set forth at section 901.11 of the Joint Board regulations.

-If you meet both of these deadlines, you may begin using the “17-” prefix with your enrollment number beginning April 1, 2017, regardless of whether you have received an official renewal notice from the Joint Board.
+If you meet both deadlines, you may begin using the “20-” prefix with your enrollment number beginning April 1, 2020, regardless of whether you received an official renewal notice from the Joint Board.

 Application and Payment Options:

 You have the option of applying and paying electronically at Pay.gov.
 If you use Pay.gov, you will be able to complete and submit your Form 5434-A online and pay your renewal fee by credit or debit card or bank account (ACH).
 If you choose not to use Pay.gov, you still may submit your completed Form 5434-A and renewal fee by regular mail or by USPS express mail.
 The address for both regular mail and USPS express mail is: Internal Revenue Service, PO Box 301510, Los Angeles, CA 90030-1510.
 Do not use any express delivery service other than USPS express mail.
 If you use a delivery service other than USPS, your Form 5434-A will be returned to you.